New Guidelines for First Colonoscopy

 “The data clearly supports starting colon cancer screenings at age 45,” said Dr. Hawari, who is also a member of the hospital’s Cancer Committee.
 “ACS should be applauded for being the first to recommend the change.”

-The hospital supports a National Colorectal Cancer Roundtable initiative to increase the colorectal cancer screening rate to 80 percent by the end of 2018.
-Currently, only about 60 percent of eligible adults bother to get screened.
-That needs to change.
+The hospital supports initiatives to increase the colorectal cancer screening rate to 80 percent.
+Currently, only about 60 percent of eligible adults get screened.

 A routine colonoscopy can often detect colorectal cancer in the early stages when it is more treatable.
 “Early detection is key,” said Dr. Hawari